TheUltimateNuke/iSurvivedBonelab/README.md

 - HUD, follows hand of choice

 ### To-Do
-- Hunger system with support for modders to add custom food spawnables.
-- Thirst system with support for modders to add custom drink spawnables.
+- Fully extendable needs system with support for custom consumables.
 - Disease system with support for modders to add custom diseases, causes, and effects.
 - Temperature system with support for level creators to add trigger-based temperature volumes.
 - Crafting system with support for custom recipes, workbenches, and resources.